-Definition The town, suburb, city The town, suburb, city etc where the person was born Source standards NZ CIQ Address Pro NZ CIQ Address Profile Data type Alphabetic Representational class Free text Field size Max: 100 Representational layout A(100) Value domain Obligation Optional Optional Guide for use The text entered can element must be enco The field can be left blank if this information is not known The text entered can include one or more spaces, an apostrophe, and/or a hyphen.
+Definition The town, suburb, city etc where the person was born Source standards NZ CIQ Address Profile Data type Alphabetic Representational class Free text Field size Max: 100 Representational layout A(100) Value domain Obligation Optional

+Guide for use The field can be left blank if this information is not known The text entered can include one or more spaces, an apostrophe, and/or a hyphen.
 This element must be encoded in a form that preserves macrons and diacritics.
 UTF-8 is the minimum acceptable standard